 The Inspector General is to provide policy direction for and is to conduct, supervise, and coordinate audits relating to program operations of the Agency.
-During the reporting period, the OIG issued two audit reports, conducted the annual review required by the Federal Information Security Management Act, issued a memorandum identifying the Agency's top management and performance challenges, and reported to the Office of Management and Budget (OMB) on the Agency's progress in implementing recommendations related to Government charge cards in accordance with the Government Charge Card Abuse Prevention Act.
+During the reporting period, the OIG issued two audit reports and completed the Improper Payment Information Act report to Congress and the Office of Management and Budget (OMB).
+We also closed one audit without issuing a report.